OakTree100/casper_tut_dac/tut_dac.rst

 .. image:: loop_dac.png

 Enable the first and second ADC tiles (224, 225), and only enable ADC 0 in either.
-Your ``Required AXI4-Stream Clock (MHz)`` should be 245.76.
+Other tiles can be optionally disabled, but all enabled tiles should have the same ``Required AXI4-Stream Clock`` Your ``Required AXI4-Stream Clock (MHz)`` should be 245.76.
-Configure the ADC tiles as follows:
+Configure each enabled ADC tile as follows:

 .. code:: bash